-Welcome to Diabetes Can’t Stop Me – a blog, community & online diabetes counselling service, all about creating a happy healthy life with diabetes and ALL its ups and downs.
-I am Helen Edwards, person with type 1 diabetes, writer and blogger, diabetes advocate, educator, counsellor and consultant; and PhD Candidate.
+Welcome to Diabetes Can’t Stop Me – a blog, and community all about living life with diabetes and ALL its ups and downs.
+I am Helen Edwards, person with type 1 diabetes, writer and blogger, diabetes advocate, ex diabetes educator and counsellor, and am currently completing my PhD.
 I am mama to 3 gorgeous boys, and lover of people and planet.

 I have lived with type 1 diabetes since 1979 when I was 12 years old and worked in diabetes since 2001 when I started a website called Diabetes Counselling Online - a world first, groundbreaking free online diabetes counselling service and community, supporting literally thousands and thousands of people all over the world living with diabetes.
 I ran this until 2016, when we closed our doors.